British investment in Argentina: Propaganda regarding the nature of the relationship

 The many British schools in Argentina, played a role in shaping public opinion on the debate regarding the nature of England and Argentina's partnership in the early twentieth century.
 The term "imperialist" was framed as a positive term that could be used as another way to describe democracy or liberty, and as a result, the Argentine-British economic relationship was framed in a positive nature.
 Later on in the 1930s, members of the Argentinian nationalist movement began to question and challenge the idea that the Anglo-Argentine relationship was free of colonial elements of control and subordination, taking on a more postcolonial approach to understanding the relationship.

 Informal Empire: treaties that favoured the British

 Evidence that paints the relationship between Argentina and Britain as more colonial also exists.
-The Roca-Runciman treaty of 1933 provided economic protections for British companies, and fewer taxes for British goods entering Argentina (making British goods cheaper to consumers and allowing them to compete with domestic producers).
+The Roca-Runciman Treaty of 1933 provided economic protections for British companies, and fewer taxes for British goods entering Argentina (making British goods cheaper to consumers and allowing them to compete with domestic producers).
 This treaty is also referred to as a "legal statute of colonialism".
-Additionally, England benefitted from an agreement with Argentina that allowed it to import Argentinian beef and other goods without having to provide payment or agree on a payment date.
+Additionally, Britain benefitted from an agreement with Argentina that allowed it to import Argentinian beef and other goods without having to provide direct payment or agree on a payment date.